skulu/skulu/README.md

 - 👋 Hi, I’m Skyler!
 - 👀 I have skills in Data Science and Data Visualisation with Python, Tableau and SQL.
-Some Python libraries I am familiar with include Pandas, Numpy, Matplotlib, Plotly, Seaborn, scikit-learn, TensorFlow, Requests.
+Some Python libraries I am familiar with include Pandas, Numpy, Matplotlib, Plotly, Seaborn, scikit-learn.
+- 🍎 I’m currently learning Tensorflow and picking up Javascript as a second programming language.

 <!---
-- 🌱 I’m currently learning Scikit and Tensorflow / looking to pick up a second programming language.
-Perhaps Javascript before diving into C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...